 Software Usability Testing

 Facial and/or multimodal emotion detection techniques can be applied in extended software usability testing.
 Using cameras, biometric sensors and keystroke analysis tools, test users’ emotional expressions when using the software can be recorded and analyzed (Kołakowska et al., 2014).
 With the help of multimodal emotion detection techniques, extended usability tests can be designed and carried out to acquire and understand users’ experiences and thus help improve the product.
-Examples of the types of software that can benefit from multimodal emotion detection techniques include web pages, integrated development environment (IDE), and generally those with a graphical user interface (IDE) to interact with the end-users.
+Examples of the types of software that can benefit from multimodal emotion detection techniques include web pages, integrated development environment (IDE), and generally those with a graphical user interface(GUI) to interact with the end-users.

 Methodology